deepanshudashora/ERAV1/session13/README.md

 1. The model is trained on Tesla T4 (15GB GPU memory)
 2. The training is completed in two phases
+3. The first phase contains 20 epochs and second phase contains another 20 epochs
-3. In the first training we see loss dropping correctly but in the second training it drops less
+4. In the first training we see loss dropping correctly but in the second training it drops less
-4. We run our two training loops separately and do not run any kind of validation on it, except validation loss
+5. We run our two training loops separately and do not run any kind of validation on them, except for validation loss
-5. Later we evaluate the model and get the numbers
+6. Later we evaluate the model and get the numbers
-6. The lightning generally saves the model as .ckpt format, so we convert it to torch format with saving state dict as .pt format
+7. The lightning generally saves the model as .ckpt format, so we convert it to torch format by saving state dict as .pt format
-7. For doing this we use these two lines of code
+8. For doing this we use these two lines of code

 ```
   best_model = torch.load(weights_path)